kushagra-2503/Multi-Channel-Stop-and-Wait/readme.md

 2. Execution:<br/>
 Please note first the server needs to be started using the command<br/>
     ./server<br/>
-followed by the client with command
+followed by the client with command<br/>
     ./client<br/>

 ## Multi-channel stop-and-wait protocol without DATA or ACK losses.